Breed Rating (4 Reviews)

-They are good with other dogs although their large size and sometimes nervous disposition means they can easily knock over small children or elderely people.
+This breed is very chilled, making it good with other dogs, although Greyhounds’ size and nervous disposition means they can accidentally knock over children or anyone not too firm on their feet.

-Health problems that may affect Greyhounds include bone cancer, bloat, epilepsy and blood clotting diseases.
+Greyhounds may be prone to bone cancer, bloat, epilepsy and blood clotting diseases.

 - Status: Common